Eristica (ERT) Achieves Market Capitalization of $285,862.48

-Eristica (CURRENCY:ERT) traded up 18.4% against the dollar during the 1-day period ending at 15:00 PM Eastern on May 1st.
-Eristica has a market capitalization of $285,862.48 and $2.00 worth of Eristica was traded on exchanges in the last 24 hours.
-One Eristica coin can now be purchased for approximately $0.0017 or 0.00000003 BTC on exchanges.
-In the last seven days, Eristica has traded up 252.4% against the dollar.
+Eristica (CURRENCY:ERT) traded up 18.4% against the US dollar during the twenty-four hour period ending at 21:00 PM ET on May 6th.
+One Eristica coin can now be bought for about $0.0017 or 0.00000003 BTC on popular exchanges.
+Eristica has a market capitalization of $285,862.48 and approximately $2.00 worth of Eristica was traded on exchanges in the last 24 hours.
+In the last week, Eristica has traded 252.4% higher against the US dollar.

 - DREP (DREP) traded down 21% against the dollar and now trades at $1.96 or 0.00003398 BTC.